Joe Moravsky: Personal life

 Moravsky studied meteorology at Western Connecticut State University, and used to be seen frequently as a freelance meteorologist at News 12 Connecticut.
 He currently travels in partnership with Ninja Coalition doing special events.
 Moravsky is currently married and has three kids with his wife, Stephanie.

 Coaching

 Moravsky trains future Ninja Warriors, such as Jay Lewis, at the Stamford Ninja Academy in Stamford, Connecticut and has inspired people nationwide.
 One of those people, Noah Jones, competed against him in American Ninja Warrior.

+Business ventures

+In 2026, Moravsky opened Monroe Ninja Academy, an indoor ninja training facility in Monroe, Connecticut.
+The academy is located at 17 Enterprise Drive and offers obstacle-course training for athletes of different ages and skill levels.